 Instructor: Zosha Warpeha

-4 PM, Friday / Location TBD
+4 PM, Friday / Location: Singer Room (UMD)

 "Zosha will teach a class on springleik, a type of tune played on flatfele in Gudbrandsdalen and surrounding regions of Norway.
 Characterized by a short first beat and lyrical melodies, this is a great introduction to uneven 3/4 meters.
 Appropriate for intermediate and advanced fiddlers with some experience playing by ear; other instrumentalists are welcome! https://zoshawarpeha.com/about